Terms and Conditions

 3.4 All retainer invoices are to be paid by the Customer monthly in advance and must be paid by standing order.

-3.5 For websites, the Developer will provide a schedule of payment within the Proposal, which form part of the terms and conditions of this Agreement.
-The Developer shall also be entitled to invoice 30% of the full contract price prior to commencement of the project.
-Any additional charges would need to be agreed in writing by both parties.
+3.6 For websites, the Developer will provide a schedule of payment within the Proposal, which form part of the terms and conditions of this Agreement.

-3.9 Interest will accrue on a daily basis, and apply from the due date for payment until actual payment in full, whether before or after judgement
+3.9 Interest will accrue on a daily basis, and apply from the due date for payment until actual payment in full, whether before or after judgment

 3.10 Any Agreement subsequently cancelled by the Customer will be charged at the full contract price.

-3.11 Title to any goods shall not pass from the Developer to the Customer until the charges due have been paid in full.
+3.11 Title to the Site (including all IPR embodied in the Site) shall pass from the Developer to the Customer upon the Charges relating to the development of the Site being paid in full.

 3.12 No additional charges other than as set out in the Proposal or these terms and conditions will be payable unless they are approved by the Customer in writing before they are incurred.